New announcement. Learn more

 MEET OUR BOARD

-Zinta Krumins (Chairperson)
+Zinta Krumins (Treasurer)

 Over the last year, I have enjoyed working with the team at The Community Centre to document their strategic plan and create a business plan covering the period 2021 and 2022 and work on updating the policies and procedures of the Centre.
 I have been heavily involved in the preparation for the move to a charitable Trust.
 I feel honoured to be the Chair of the Board and look forward to working with the newly elected Board in the coming months.